 Long-Term Facilities Maintenance Revenue.
-A charter school is eligible for long-term facilities maintenance aid equal to \$34 per pupil for fiscal year 2017, \$85 per pupil for fiscal year 2018, and \$132 per pupil for fiscal year 2019 and later.
+A charter school is eligible for long-term facilities maintenance aid equal to \$132 per pupil.

 Other Aid, Grants, Revenue.
 A charter school is eligible to receive other aids, grants, and revenue according to the school funding formulas as though it were a school district, unless the receipt of the revenue would require a local property tax levy.
 A charter school may receive money from any source for capital facilities needs.
 Any unexpended capital facilities revenue must be reserved and must be expended only for future capital facilities purposes.